 Users love to do research online before ordering from or visiting your restaurant.
 Don’t make users scramble to find your menu – publish a high-quality, easy-to-read menu that is up to date and accurate.
 Not sure how?
 Some delivery sites like those mentioned below offer to publish your menu online for free.
 Open Menu is another great site that can help you get your menu looking sleek and stylish (it even offers some handy social integration, for both paid and free users).

 Still, you’ll want to make sure to have your menu published on your website, since that’s often the #1 piece of information users are looking for when visiting your site (along with hours, location, and contact info).

 If you don’t have a good menu online and available for customers, most of your other restaurant marketing strategies are much less effective!
 Customers need to have access to an online menu, otherwise, they’ll simply look elsewhere.

 9. USE MOBILE ADS

-What’s more important is that Facebook Ads and Google AdWords allows for all kinds of mobile customization and targeting options that let you get the most out of your bids.
-For example, on AdWords you can increase your bids around dinnertime, when users are often looking for fast food on their mobile phones.
-Increasing your bids during the dinnertime period increases your chances for showing up for a specific query.
+What’s more important is that Facebook Ads and Google Ads allow for all kinds of mobile customization and targeting options that let you get the most out of your bids.
+For example, on Google Ads, you can increase your bids around dinnertime, when users are often looking for fast food on their mobile phones.
+Increasing your bids during the dinnertime period increases your chances of showing up for a specific query.
 This means you could be the first ad to show up for a “pizza” search when users are on the search for a slice.
 If you’re not a restaurant marketer, don’t miss out on digging into a slice of the mobile ad pie (get more tips for restaurant marketing here).